-Metric 25 Percentage of suppliers using minimum standards for key information in advertising and bills Description Consumers need to be provided with the means of assessing the offers against each other in a transparent and clear manner.
+Metric 25 Percentage of suppliers applying rules for key information in advertising and bills Description Consumers need to be provided with the means of assessing the offers against each other in a transparent and clear manner.
 The proportion of suppliers using minimum standards for key information in advertising and bills ideally identified separately and based on Annex 1 of the 2009 Directive, can serve as an indicator of suppliers' compliance with this provision.
+Rules for key information in advertising and bills are defined as legislation and/or self-regulation.
 Purpose The purpose of this metric is twofold.
 It monitors the existence in the MS of minimum information standards, as well as the proportion of suppliers complying with them.
-This is a complex area and when assessing the situation an NRA must be careful to acquire an accurate picture of the situation.
-In addition to the outcome of this metric more background information may be necessary to fully understand the situation.
-As a first step, these minimum standards should be developed and required in legislation or applied through self-regulation.
-The percentage of suppliers complying with these standards can then be computed accordingly.
-Source of data Most likely sources will include legislation/license conditions and research conducted by NRAs on how suppliers comply with the standards Quantification To quantify this metric, the NRA should use the following step-by-step approach: Determine whether minimum standards for key information in advertising, offers, contracts and bills are required either by law, or through self-regulation; Define the relevant market for which these standards apply; Determine the number of suppliers applying these standards.
-This may be done through a form of self- assessment, or by an assessment by the NRA sweeping websites, checking offers and contracts and examine bills.
-As a result, the metric will consist of: List of minimum standards for key information in advertising and bills either in legislation and/or self-regulation.
-For each of the listed minimum standards, the proportion of active suppliers using it out of the total number of active suppliers.
-Unit of measure Yes/no (list of standards) and, if feasible % of total amount of suppliers of electricity and/or gas.
+This is a complex area and when assessing the situation an NRA must be careful to attain an accurate picture of the situation.
+In addition to the outcome of this metric, more background information is necessary to fully understand the situation.
+Source of data Most likely sources will include legislation/license conditions and research conducted by NRAs on how suppliers comply with the standards.
+Consumer organisations and/or ADR/Ombudsmen could also be a source of information.
+Quantification At this point there is no one-size-fits-all approach to assess this metric.
+Ideally, and as a result, the outcome of the metric consists of: Rules for key information in advertising and bills are defined as legislation and/or self-regulation.
+For each of the rules, the proportion of active suppliers using it out of the total number of active suppliers.
+CEER encourages NRAs to explore the approach that is most suitable to the national circumstances.
+As a best practice example we refer to the pilot that is included in this handbook.
+Frequency The metric should be measured annually.
+Unit of measure Yes/no (list of standards) and, if feasible percentage of total amount of suppliers of electricity and/or gas.
 Data completeness This a relatively new and complex monitoring area, for which new research by NRA will be required